Revocable Living Trusts Attorney in Green Bay, Wisconsin

 A revocable living trust allows your estate to bypass the lengthy and costly probate process.
 Hence, assets can be transferred to beneficiaries quickly.
 In contrast, a will must pass through probate to determine its validity.

-In addition, a revocable living trust helps reduce or avoid inheritance and estate taxes.
+In addition, a revocable living trust can help reduce or avoid inheritance and estate taxes.

 Consideration for Minors